sujay00005/sujay00005/README.md

 - 👋 Hi, I’m Sujay Biswas
-- 👀 I’m interested in mobile app development and coding
+- 👀 I’m interested in mobile app development (using flutter) backend development (using nodeJs) and data-structure and algorithm.
-- 🌱 I’m currently learning flutter and dart
+- 🌱 I’m currently learning wrb development in MERN stack
-- 💞️ I’m looking to collaborate on app development
+- 💞️ I’m looking to collaborate on app development and MERN projects
 - 📫 Mail me at sujay00005@gmail.com

 <!---